iree-org/iree/docs/developer_overview.md

 This program can be used in sequence with `iree-translate` to translate a .mlir file to an IREE module and then execute it.
-Here is an example command that executes the simple `module.fb` compiled from `simple.mlir` above on the IREE interpreter
+Here is an example command that executes the simple `module.fb` compiled from `simple.mlir` above on IREE's VMLA driver:

 ```shell
 $ bazel run //iree/tools:iree-run-module -- \